dreamingfree09/secure-file-drop/docs/TRACKER.md

   - Backend API (placeholder)
 - A single command starts everything locally
-- Health checks show containers are running
+- Health checks show containers are running -PostgreSQL and MinIO are running via Docker Compose and that the MinIO bucket sfd-private exists.

 ## Milestone 2 – Backend Skeleton (Go)